 Because of this, when learning about their own womb, women need more than just strictly medical models to bring all this wisdom together.
 We need a model with one foot in both worlds.
 I feel my sculptures do this.

-– What makes a uterus model ‘accurate’ or ‘correct’ ?
+– What makes a uterus model ‘accurate’ ?

 Such a good question!

-I’ve learned that every woman’s womb is variable in size, shape and weight based on several factors:
+I’ve learned that every woman’s womb is unique: it’s variable in size, shape and weight based on several factors:

 – stage in womb life (pre-pubescent? ovulating? menstruating? pregnant? postpartum? menopausal?)

 – health history (fibroids, diseases such as endometriosis, adenomyosis, as well as inflammation, etc. or not?)

 – whether influenced by birth control or hormone replacement therapy or not (birth control pills have been shown to shrink womb tissues, while menopausal HRT has been shown to potentially proliferate them)